vince-nlp/aclrollingreview/authorchecklist.md

 ## Responsible NLP Research

 Responsible NLP research means (among other things) taking into account issues related to ethics and to reproducibility.
-We provide a checklist, with guidelines and explanation, for [responsible NLP research](/responsibleNLPresearch).
-The completed checklist should be uploaded alongside the submitted paper, as a separate PDF upload.
+Our submission from includes questions for a checklist, with guidelines and explanation, for [responsible NLP research](/responsibleNLPresearch).
+Note, prior to February 2024, this was submitted as a separate PDF.

 In addition:
 - Authors are encouraged to devote a section of their paper to concerns of the ethical impact of the work and to a discussion of broader impacts of the work, which will be taken into account in the review process.
 This discussion may extend into a 5th page (short papers) or 9th page (long papers).